 Kalugala Aranya Senasana is the name of the meditation centre and Kalugala means “Black Rock” in the native language while Aranya Senasana denotes the Buddhist temple in a remote place.
-There is a large number of Aranya Senasana on the island; one distinct character of these places is seclusion, away from the populated area.
-Being away from human habitation it provides a suitable environment for meditation.
+There is a large number of Aranya Senasana on the island; one distinct characteristic of these places is seclusion, away from the populated area.
+Being away from human habitation provides a suitable environment for meditation.

 - Golden Temple of Polgahawela, Mahamevnawa

 - Beautiful Temples In Colombo-Gangarama

 - Buddhist temple Devanagala

 - Places to visit in Dambulla Cave temple